Consumer Research

 What is involved in consumer research will differ according to the study.
 If you are eligible, you will be given information about the research project including its purpose, what you will be required to do, how long it will take, how your information will be kept private and who you can talk to about the study.
 You will also be given information on possible benefits and risks, and you will be required to give your consent.
 Make sure you understand what is required of you before you decide to take part in the study.

 Taking part in consumer research is often an interesting and rewarding experience.
 Researchers could not do these studies without the help of people like you.
-This part of your toolkit provides a current list of research projects that are looking for consumer involvement.
+This part of your toolkit provides a current list of research projects that are looking for consumer involvement and how to find more information for each.

 Check this page regularly for a list of consumer research projects that you may be eligible to join.